 It is critical for Day traders to know which currencies are strong and which ones are weak when trading in the forex market.
 These strengths or weaknesses could be a result of short-term demand and supply but can also be caused by economic announcement results.
 Ideally one should always trade the strongest currency against the weakest currency.

-Currency strength explained:
+Forex strength meter explained:

 The strength of a currency is determined by its performance compared to other currencies.
 If one currency moves heavily on the positive side and the other moves on the negative side.
 The first one is the strong currency and the second one is a weaker currency.
 Normally currency strength meter indicates which currencies are strong and which are weak.